Buying Guide

 PCI-compliance

-The Payment Card Industry (PCI) Data Security Standard requires that all companies that process, store or transmit credit card information maintain a secure environment.
+The Payment Card Industry Data Security Standard (PCI DSS) requires any company that processes, stores, or transmits credit card data to maintain a secure environment.

 Extra width